dfinity/portal/docs/developer-docs/integrations/ledger/icp-index-local-setup.md

 ```
 dfx canister call qhbym-qaaaa-aaaaa-aaafq-cai status '()'
 ```
 It should now indicate that an additional block was synced compared to the last time we called the status endpoint.
+You may have to wait a couple of seconds for the index canister to sync.
 ```
 (record { num_blocks_synced = 2 : nat64 })
 ```